On the geometry of silent and anisotropic big bang singularities: Results

 \subsection{Revisiting results obtained in the spatially homogeneous setting}

-With the above observations in mind, it is of interest to revisit the results that have been obtained concerning Einstein's equations under additional symmetry assumption.
-Let us begin by considering spatially homogeneous solutions to the Einstein orthogonal perfect fluid equations in $3+1$-dimensions.
+With the above observations in mind, it is of interest to revisit the results that have been obtained concerning Einstein's equations under additional symmetry assumptions; see the end of Subsection~\ref{ssection:results} for an explanation of the importance in doing so.
+Let us begin by considering spatially homogeneous solutions to the Einstein orthogonal perfect fluid equations in $3+1$-dimensions; see \cite{Bclass} for a description of the origin of the Bianchi classification and \cite{Wellis} and references therein for a description of the state of the art in this setting in 1997.
+To clarify what this means, recall that the stress energy tensor associated with a perfect fluid is of the form